wpilibsuite/allwpilib/telemetry/doc/cpp.md

 - For the shared Telemetry design and Java-facing API, see [Telemetry design](telemetry.md).
 - For Python-specific behavior, see [Python API](python.md).

-- the main entry points are static functions on `wpi::telemetry::Telemetry` and member functions on `wpi::telemetry::TelemetryTable`
+- the main entry points are namespace functions in `wpi::telemetry` and member functions on `wpi::telemetry::TelemetryTable`

 - generic logging is template-based rather than overload-plus-reflection based